PrincetonUniversity/advanced-command-line/04_regex/README.md

 as we aren't actually anchoring anything with the match.
 Instead we are literally asking for the beginning of the line.
 A verbose reading of `^cat` would be "the beginning of the line, the letter c, the letter a, and the letter t."
-It is a subtle difference but will prevent confusion later.
+It is a subtle difference but will prevent confusion later, when trying to append a string to a line.

 ## Character Classes
 Similar to globbing, a set of characters in square brackets represent as set of